Last updated on March 29th, 2020 at 04:59 pm

 Atlanta Aquarium visited during week one of our trip

 Our RV repairman showed us the power of a leveling scissor jack socket attached to a drill as we were hooking up our trailer after its first repair before our long road trip with it.
-When my husband saw how much time it saved over doing the job manually, he was sold.
+When my husband saw how much time it saved compared to doing the job manually, he was sold.
 The leveling scissor jack socket was in the Amazon shopping cart the minute we got home.

 Make sure your wrench is large enough to adjust and maintain your hitch.
 If you don’t have a travel trailer like us, but instead an RV or a fifth wheel you might not need one as big, but having one in your toolkit will still be handy.